scala-tessella/ring-seq/README.md

 * `slidingO`

 ### Rotation and reflection
-Rotate and reflect circular `Vector`
+Rotate and reflect a circular `Vector`
 (see [test cases](/src/test/scala/RotationsReflectionsSpec.scala))

 ### Symmetry
-Dealing with rotational and reflectional symmetries (see [test cases](/src/test/scala/SymmetriesSpec.scala))
+Calculate rotational and reflectional symmetries of a circular `Vector` (see [test cases](/src/test/scala/SymmetriesSpec.scala))